-Expected Date of Completion Phase 3 2022
+Phase 3 2022

-Le Cove City (Wuxi) 江灣城(亚錫)
+Le Cove City (Wuxi) 江灣城(遊錫)

-The site is located in the Chong An District, a central business district of Wuxi, with a total site area amounting to approximately 68,833 sq m.
-This residential and commercial development project is wholly-owned by the Group, with a total gross floor area of approximately 365,000 sq m.
+The site is located in the Liangxi District, a central business district of Wuxi, with a total site area amounting to approximately 69,000 sq m.
+This residential and commercial development project is wholly-owned by the Group, with a GFA of approximately 365,000 sq m.

-Tongyun Road and Gongyun Road, Chong An District, Wuxi, China
+Tongyun Road and Gongyun Road, Liangxi District, Wuxi, China